lucas-mior/gummibbs/README.md

 running kernel and initramfs with the matching name and creates the corresponding `.conf` boot entry.
 This implies you must have some spare space in `/boot`.
-But don't worry, if another copy already matches the running kernel, only the entry will be adjusted, no extra copies needed.
+But don't worry, if another copy already matches the running kernel, only the entry will be adjusted, no extra copies needed (unless you are using [`booster`](https://github.com/anatol/booster/issues/309)).
 All this means that you *will* be able to boot into your system as it was months ago (but see [gotchas](#Gotchas)).

 When run, this script first does some housekeeping: